-Darin Brush, Executive Director of CDC Community Development Corporation of Litah

-94 foreclosed homes have been rehab&rsquod and sold.
+Darin Brush, Executive Director of CDC Community Development Corporation of Utah 94 foreclosed homes have been rehab&rsquod and sold.
 CDC serves the entire state.
 Uniquely positioned to assist the state with using this money.
 Three recommendations 1) Work with the state to be successful 2) Working with Salt Lake County 3) Kathleen Cooper with Myton City.
 CDC has won a competitive grant from HUD, quarter of a million to invest in Myton.
 Cooper has asked an additional \$100K to invest along with the grant monies.
 Randy Jepperson, Salt Lake County Handouts, summary of projects.
 Recent study by the mortgage association.
 84118 (Kearns) having the highest default rate.
 Currently working in Kearns and Magna buying up foreclosed homes.
 Have taken a different approach, CDC, RMP, Thermwise, the Idea house a different approach to rehabilitating houses.
 Met with the jurisdiction across the Wasatch front.
 The Webster&rsquos School Cottage development project (handout).

-Heidi Miller, Cedar City Housing Authority

-Monies given in smaller portions can make a big difference in the rural communities.
+Heidi Miller, edar City Housing Authority Monies given in smaller portions can make a big difference in the rural communities.
 Scott Harmon, Utah Housing Corporation, Housing Development Dept Crown, Echo, Reach programs, which provides affordable housing in Utah.
-Wayne Pyle, City Manager, WVC Partnered with the state on au rojects.
-They feel a lot of the progress accomplished is being threatened.
+Wayne Pyle, City Manager, WVC Partnered with the state on aus accomplished is being threatened.
 WVC is in great need.
 Claire Gillmor, WVC, organizational capacity and demonstrated ability to turn these funds around in 18 months or less.
 Highest percentage of families in below to moderate income range.
 Three years ago, WVC started pulling funds together and coordinating resources for their community preservation committee.
 There&rsquos a history of demonstrated progress from the Harvey Street and Arlington Park projects.
 50% of all foreclosures with less than \$200k are in WVC.

-Luann Clark, Director of Housing & Neighborhood Development for Salt Lake City Goal is to rehab 110 homes, which they have reached every year.
+Luann Clark, Director of Housing & Neighborhood Development for Salt Lake City, Goal is to rehab 110 homes, which they have reached every year.
 Most homes are west of I-15, 745 homes in SLC in stages of foreclosures.
 95 are currently in foreclosures.
 75% of sub prime mortgages will reset within 12-18 months.
 The NSP money will help to get ahead.

-Arati Raqhavan, SITLA/Big Water

-City of Big Water in Southern Utah, Kane County.
+Arati Raghavan, SITLA/Big Water City of Big Water in Southern Utah, Kane County.
 Great numbered of abandoned homes in this area.
 It is within the income range to qualify.
 33% of homes currently have mortgages that are significantly higher than statewide figures.

-Rusaw, Community Action Provo

-Wants to create traditional and affordable housing.
+Rusaw, Community Action Provo Wants to create traditional and affordable housing.
 Money aside for housing counseling agencies for homeownership counseling and mitigation.

-Gay Jamieson, CDBG Coordinator of Logan

-City of Logan, prevention of foreclosures.
+Gay Jamieson, CDBG Coordinator of Logan City of Logan, prevention of foreclosures.
 Stabilization of homes in older neighborhoods in the heart of the city.

-Paul Glauser, Provo City Re-development Agency
+Paul Glauser, Provo City Re-development Agency Handout memo.

-Handout memo.
 Stabilizing homes hit by foreclosure.
 Help neighborhoods where property values on non foreclosed properties that may have properties foreclosing.
 NSP money allow to stabilize neighborhoods and to purchase, rehab and resale of properties.
 Propose partnerships with the larger cities whom have experience expending CDBG funds.

-Michelle Flynn, Road Home

-Increase in homelessness result from foreclosures.
+Michelle Flynn, Road Home Increase in homelessness result from foreclosures.
 100% increase in homelessness at the Road Home.
 Purchase some abandoned and foreclosed properties and partner with non profits to provide affordable housing.
 This will prevent from building a bigger shelter.

-Cindy Bilskie, BRAG

-Housing authority and staff the homelessness council.
+Cindy Bilkie, BRAG Housing authority and staff the homelessness council.
 Working on transitional housing projects and programs.
 Experiencing foreclosures with recent lay-offs and more lay-offs to come.
 Please consider Northern Utah.

-Richard Walker, Representing Rural Communities
+Richard Walker, Representing Rural Communities Creating a rural set aside, to keep them competitive in this process to enable them to do level of commitment Maturity of projects take into consideration.